-Vitamin C, also known by its scientific name ascorbic acid, is a crucial nutrient that plays a fundamental role in maintaining overall health and fortifying the body's defenses against diseases.
-This water-soluble vitamin is indispensable for growth, development, and repair of all body tissues.
+Vitamin C, also known by its scientific name ascorbic acid, is a crucial nutrient that plays a fundamental role in maintaining overall health and fortifying the body's defences against diseases.
+This water-soluble vitamin is indispensable for the growth, development, and repair of all body tissues.
 Its functions span a wide range, including the formation of collagen, absorption of iron, proper functioning of the immune system, wound healing, and the maintenance of cartilage, bones, and teeth.

 One of the beauties of vitamin C is its wide availability in a variety of fruits and vegetables, making it accessible to those following a vegetarian diet.
 Key sources include citrus fruits like oranges and lemons, strawberries, bell peppers, spinach, kale, and broccoli.
 Integrating these foods into daily meals can ensure an adequate intake of vitamin C, aligning with a health-conscious lifestyle.

 The amount of vitamin C you need each day varies depending on age, gender, and other specific health conditions.
 On average, adult men require about 90 mg per day, while adult women should aim for about 75 mg.
 Pregnant and breastfeeding women may need more to support the developing and newborn child.
-However, it’s always advisable to consult with a healthcare provider to determine the exact amount suitable for your individual health needs.
+However, it is always advisable to consult with a healthcare provider to determine the exact amount suitable for your individual health needs.

 Historically, vitamin C has been tied to the prevention of scurvy, a disease resulting from a deficiency of this nutrient, primarily affecting sailors in the past who had limited access to fresh produce during long voyages.
 Research into vitamin C has evolved significantly since then, with scientists exploring its potential in disease prevention, including its role in reducing the risk of chronic diseases such as cancer.
 While the effectiveness of vitamin C in fighting cancer is still under study, it highlights the importance of this nutrient in maintaining a strong immune system and potentially protecting the body against various health conditions.